 For Teachers and Principals

-We encourage you to bring your child/ren to our annual public events: the fall Book Launch Celebration and our spring Year-End Reading.
-See our WITS News page for more information.
+We encourage you to bring your children to our annual public events: the fall Book Launch Celebration on October 11th, 2016 and our spring Year-End Readings in May.
+See our Season page for more information.

 For Community Members

 ♦ With supplies and donations of all kinds: composition books, pocket folders, art supplies, treats for our writer meetings, pizza and cupcakes and drinks for our author celebrations, goodies for the gift bags that honor our young writers, audio/visual services, spaces for writer meetings, in-kind printing.
 The list goes on!

 ♦ With your good word.
 Tell your friends who are teachers, who are parents, who are writers, who work at newspapers and magazines, who are supporters of the literary arts, who are supporters of education about WITS.
 Tell them you support this program and that you’d like them to support it, too, in whatever way they can.